Danaë: Family

-Danae was the daughter and only child of King Acrisius of Argos by his wife Queen Eurydice or Aganippe.
+Danaë was the daughter and only child of King Acrisius of Argos by his wife, Queen Eurydice, daughter of Lacedaemon and Sparta, or Aganippe.
 In some accounts, she had a sister, Evarete, wife of King Oenomaus of Pisa and mother of Hippodamia.

+By Zeus, Danaë was the mother of the hero Perseus, slayer of Medusa and founder of Mycenae.

 Mythology

-Disappointed by his lack of male heirs, King Acrisius asked the oracle of Delphi if this would change.
-The oracle announced to him that he would never have a son, but his daughter would, and that he would be killed by his daughter's son.
-At the time, Danaë was childless and, meaning to keep her so, King Acrisius shut her up in a bronze chamber to be constructed under the court of his palace (other versions say she was imprisoned in a tall brass tower with a single richly adorned chamber, but with no doors or windows, just a small air vent as the source of light and air).
-She was buried in this tomb, with the intent that she be closed off from all others for the rest of her life.
-However, Zeus, the king of the gods, desired her, and came to her in the form of golden rain which streamed in through the roof of the subterranean chamber and down into her womb.
-Soon after, their child Perseus was born.
+Disappointed by his lack of male heirs, King Acrisius asked the Oracle of Delphi if this would change.
+The oracle told him that he would never have a son, but his daughter would, and that this grandson would one day kill him.
+At the time, Danaë was Acrisius' only daughter, and was childless.
+Meaning to prevent the prophecy from coming true, Acrisius shut her into a bronze chamber and buried it underground.
+Other authors have alternatively described Danaë as being locked in a brazen tower with only a small vent as a source of light and air.

-Unwilling to provoke the wrath of the gods or the Furies by killing his offspring and grandchild, King Acrisius cast Danaë and Perseus into the sea in a wooden chest.
-The sea was calmed by Poseidon and, at the request of Zeus, the pair survived.
-They were washed ashore on the island of Serifos, where they were taken in by the fisherman Dictys—the brother of King Polydectes—who raised Perseus to manhood in the temple of Athena.
+However, Zeus desired Danaë, and came to her in the form of golden rain that streamed in through the roof of her chamber and onto her lap, impregnating her.
+Soon after, Perseus was born.
+Upon discovering the child, Acrisius was enraged and refused to believe that Zeus was Perseus' father.
+However, he didn't want to provoke the wrath of the gods or Furies by killing his family, and instead placed Danaë and Perseus into a wooden chest and cast it into the sea.
+The sea was calmed by Poseidon and, at the behest of Zeus, the pair survived.

+They were washed ashore on the island of Serifos, where they were taken in by the fisherman Dictys—brother of King Polydectes—who raised Perseus to manhood in the temple of Athena.
 The King was charmed by Danaë, but she had no interest in him.
 Consequently, he agreed not to marry her only if her son would bring him the head of the Gorgon Medusa.
 Using Athena's shield, Hermes's winged sandals and Hades's helmet of invisibility, Perseus was able to evade Medusa's gaze and decapitate her.

-Later, after Perseus brought back Medusa's head and rescued Andromeda the princess of Aethiopia, the oracle's prophecy came true.
-He started for Argos, but learning of the prophecy, instead went to Larissa, where athletic games, Olympics, were being held.
-By chance, an aging Acrisius was there and Perseus accidentally struck him on the head with his javelin (or discus), fulfilling the prophecy.
+Later, after Perseus brought back Medusa's head and rescued Andromeda the princess of Aethiopia.
+Perseus started towards Argos, but when Acrisius heard of this, he fled to Larissa where an athletics competition was being held.
+Perseus then also journeyed to Larissa and partook in the games.
+During the competition, Perseus accidentally struck Acrisius on the foot or head with his javelin (or discus), killing him and fulfilling the prophecy.